-- 1. Member States shall ensure (...) that victims of terrorism who are residents of a Member State other than that (...) where the terrorist offence was committed have access to information regarding their victims' rights, the available support services and the accessible compensation schemes.
-In this respect, competent authorities of the Member States concerned shall take appropriate action to facilitate cooperation between their competent authorities with each other to ensure the effective access of victims to such information. - 2.
-Member States shall ensure that all victims of terrorism have access to the assistance and (...) support services as laid down in Article 22 on the territory of the Member State of their residence, even if the terrorist offence was committed in another Member State.
+1. Member States shall ensure (...) that victims of terrorism who are residents of a Member State other than that (...) where the terrorist offence was committed receive information regarding their victims' rights, the available support services and the accessible compensation schemes.
+In this respect, competent authorities of the Member States concerned may cooperate with each other to ensure the effective access of victims to such information.
+4142.